spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-merchant-feature-overview/merchant-users-overview.md

 {% info_block infoBox "Example" %}

-For example, there can be a person responsible only for creating and managing product offers, the other person takes care of shipping merchant orders to their buyers.
-This means that two merchant users need to be created for these purposes.
+For example, there can be a person responsible only for creating and managing product offers; the other person takes care of shipping merchant orders to their buyers.
+It means that two merchant users need to be created for these purposes.

 {% endinfo_block %}